sphinx-doc/sphinx/doc/glossary.rst

       See :ref:`builders` for an overview over Sphinx' built-in builders.

+   configuration directory
+      The directory containing :file:`conf.py`.
+By default, this is the same as the :term:`source directory`, but can be set differently with the **-c** command-line option.

    description unit
       The basic building block of Sphinx documentation.
 Every "description directive" (e.g. :dir:`function` or :dir:`describe`) creates such a unit;
       and most units can be cross-referenced to.

-   documentation root
-      The directory which contains the documentation's :file:`conf.py` file and is therefore seen as one Sphinx project.

    environment
       A structure where information about all documents under the root is saved, and used for cross-referencing.
 The environment is pickled after the parsing stage, so that successive runs only need to read and parse new and changed documents.

+   source directory
+      The directory which, including its subdirectories, contains all source files for one Sphinx project.